benzcraddock/web-sprint-challenge-advanced-state-management/README.md

 1. What problem does the context API help solve?

+Context API helps to keep state clean - especially when we have global data that many components share, or when we have to pass data through intermediate components.

 2. In your own words, describe `actions`, `reducers` and the `store` and their role in Redux.
 What does each piece do?
 Why is the store known as a 'single source of truth' in a redux application?

+In Redux, actions are objects with two properties (type and payload) and are dispatched to the reducer.
+A reducer is a pure function that does not produce any side effects and returns a new object while taking in two arguments (the Redux store's current state and the aforementioned action object).
+Moreover, store is what contains the state for the application.
+Store is known as a 'single source of truth' in a Redux app because the global state of the application is stored in a state tree within a single store.

 3. What does `redux-thunk` allow us to do?
 How does it change our `action-creators`?

+Redux Thunk allows us to make reducer flow asynchronous, and thus allows us to make API calls from our action creators.
+Redux Middleware intercepts the Redux flow, and thunks are a function that is returned by another function.

 4. What is your favorite state management system you've learned and this sprint?
 Please explain why!

+Context API because it is relatively easy to setup and can connect to any state.
+Also, with Context API, you don't have to worry about passing data through pops manually every time.